 Not until 1925 France declared amnesty for its deserted soldiers.
 And Suzanne became Paul again, with the necessary media attention.
 But he struggled to get his life under control.
 He was unable to find a job, and from time to time he still felt the urge to go out in drag.
 One night in a bar, during a heated discussion with some other patrons, and in order to prove that he was a real man, he lifted his dress, showed his masculinity and was promptly arrested for indecent behaviour.

 Trying to cash in on his fifteen minutes of fame he had made photographs of himself in male and female attire.
 With this album he wandered along the terraces of the Parisian cafés hoping to sell his autographed pictures for some change or free drinks.
-And he needed a lot: he drank five litres of wine a day, if we can believe the newspapers of the time.
+And he needed a lot:

 One night in 1928 according to his wife Louise, Paul Grappe couldn’t stand the crying of their baby boy who was very ill at the moment.
 He awoke from his drunken stupor, “roaring like a lion”, and started to beat his wife.
 Fearing that he might hit their child and weary of her husbands shenanigans Louise grasped a pistol and shot him dead.
 Adding to the tragedy, their little son would later also die while she was in prison.